 A3A.
 Service provider: Which tier of public administration is primarily responsible for providing the service?

+More Info 9

 International Public Administration

 Central Public Administration

 Regional Public Administration

 Local Public Administration

 Other Legal Entity

-↑ In case of "Other Legal Entity", please indicate in the text field below.

 A3B.
+Are the solutions provided by a Directorate-General of the European Commission?

+Yes

+○ No

+O NO

+A2C Places indicate the Directorate Congrel of the European Commission /if applicable)

-Please indicate the Directorate-General of the European Commission:
+A3C.
+Please indicate the Directorate-General of the European Commission (if applicable):

-~
+•

 Figure 6: LIMAPS questionnaire Section A

+rigare of Environ 9 questionnaire section A

 A4.
 Please indicate in which sector is the service provided.

-Education
+○ Education

 Public Health

 Public Safety

 Environmental Protection

-○ Justice
+Justice

-○ Transportation
+Transportation

-O Infrastructure
+Infrastructure

-O Social Services
+Social Services

 © Economy/Financial

 ○ Other ◆

-↑ In case of "Other", please indicate in the text field below
+n case of "Other", please indicate in the text field below

 A5.
 What is the end user group to whom the service is delivered?

+0 F

 ☐ Public Administrations (A2A)

 Citizens (A2C)

 Businesses (A2B)

 A6.
 At what administrative level is the service provided (multiple answers are possible)?

 Local (e.g. city, municipality)

 Regional

 National

-☐ European
+European

-☐ International
+International